 - ・I’ve never used a sushi mat to roll sushi, so this recipe doesn’t use one.
 I place the nori sheet on a dry surface, add the rice and filling, and then, roll it by hand.

 - ・No sweet chili sauce?
 You can skip it or make a DIY version (sriracha sauce + agave + a dash of garlic powder).
 That said, the prepackaged variety is very nice and serves the overall flavor well.

-This recipe for vegan sushi with avocado makes 3-4 sushi rolls.
-If you enjoy this recipe, you may also enjoy Shiitake Mushroom Sushi Rolls.
-Making vegan sushi rolls at home takes time, but has a delicious outcome!
+This recipe for vegan avocado cucumber carrot sushi makes 3-4 sushi rolls.
+Making it at home takes time, but has a delicious outcome!

 Avocado Cucumber Carrot Sushi with Sweet Chili Sauce

 The green stalks of 1-2 scallions (Do not chop into pieces.
 Keep the individual stalks intact)

 A handful of fresh cilantro, leaves on the stems

 Sweet chili sauce, to drizzle (I used Mae Ploy Sweet Chilli Sauce)

 - 1. Make the sushi rice by following this recipe.
 While the rice is cooling, cut the avocado, cucumber, carrots, cilantro and scallions for the sushi.